 If this were to occur, the university would offer students the ability to seek an exception to remain in residence on campus on a case-by-case basis if international travel restrictions or other significant extenuating circumstances prevent them from returning home.

 Campus dining has been redesigned to reduce seating and add table dividers in spaces where physical distancing is not possible.
-Grab-and-go options have been greatly expanded.
-Buffets and self-service areas have been eliminated.
+Grab-and-go options have been greatly expanded and buffets and self-service areas have been eliminated.
 Changes have been implemented to allow fewer people to be present in dining locations at the same time and to reduce contamination.

-What dining locations are open during the fall semester?
+What dining locations are open during the spring semester?

 Dining locations and hours are available on the Dining Services website.